 What happens in a second at the same moment of time in different settings across the world?

-Math Concepts: Time, measurement, mapping, rates and proportions, number sense, perspective
+Math concepts: Time, measurement, mapping, rates and proportions, number sense, perspective-taking

 The Warlord’s Puzzle by Virginia Pilegard & Nicolas Debon